papr8ka/-lwjgl-basics-wiki/LibGDX-Mesh-Utilities.md

 OpenGL doesn't know the concept of a Mesh; this is a LibGDX utility.
 In LibGDX, a Mesh is really just a big array of vertices.
 It's important to understand that a Mesh doesn't need to represent a _single_ primitive object; in fact, you should generally try to pack as much data into one Mesh as you can.
 For example; if we wanted to render two triangles to create a rectangular quad, we would put all of their data into the same array, and thus the same Mesh, and call render once.
 Likewise; if we planned to develop our own sprite batcher, we would want to store potentially hundreds of triangles in the same Mesh, so that we can render them all in a single call.

-## Mesh Example: Triangles
+## Mesh Example: Quads

+### Vert & Frag Shaders

-Let's say we want to render some triangles of different colours.
+Let's say we want to render some quads (i.e. two triangles) of different colours.
 The best way to do this is to use a `Position` attribute which holds the `(x, y)` components, and a `Color` attribute which holds the `(r, g, b, a)` components.
 First, we need to construct a shader for our mesh.

-Vertex:
+Vertex shader:
 ```glsl
 //our attributes
 attribute vec2 a_position;